ns-bhandari/R-IA/learning-plan.md

 ---

-# 🧭 Learning Roadmap: Robotics & Industrial Automation# 🧠 Learning Roadmap: Industrial Automation & Robotics
+# 🧭 Learning Roadmap: Robotics & Industrial Automation

 *A modular map of essential technical topics, tools, and real-world systems I'm learning and building — aligned with IEC, ISA, and Industry 4.0 standards.*